 Board of Trustees

-The Mount St. Mary Catholic High School Board of Trustees is the advisory governing board of the school.
+The Mount St. Mary Catholic High School Board of Trustees is the governing board of the school.
 They work closely with the school's co-sponsors: the Archdiocese of Oklahoma City and the Sisters of Mercy.
 Furthermore, they assist MSM President/Principal Talita DeNegri by supervising school operations and guiding the accountability of the school's leadership.

 Board of Trustee members are recommended and then nominated by the executive committee of the board.
 After nomination, they must be approved by the co-sponsors before appointment to the board.
 Members serve three-year terms and cannot serve more than two consecutive three-year terms.

 Board meetings are held bi-monthly throughout the school year.
 All members serve on task forces that give reports and recommendations at each board meeting.
 Task forces include: Executive Committee, Building and Grounds Committee, Finance Committee, Strategic Planning Committee, and the Advancement Committee.
 Task forces may include constituents that are not members of the Board of Trustees.

 Membership on the MSM Board of Trustees is considered the highest level of volunteerism one can serve at Mount St. Mary.